 Although there are many styles of Muay Thai, here are five of the most popular variants of “the art of eight limbs.”

-Muay femeu is embodied by athletes who favor smarts over sheer power in competition.
+Muay femur is embodied by athletes who favor smarts over sheer power in competition.
 The athlete may not be superior in any single technique; instead, IQ is their greatest strength in the ring.

-Generally speaking, muay femeu practitioners do well against opponents who like to rush forward into the fray.
+Generally speaking, muay femur practitioners do well against opponents who like to rush forward into the fray.

 Muay maht athletes mostly use their punches in the ring, and they are known for their tremendous knockout power and aggressive nature.
 But that’s not to say they only use punches.
 Muay maht usually set up other attacks – for example, elbows or kicks – with their hands.

 Muay maht are usually very dangerous in the opening rounds of a fight, but if their opponents can find a way to overcome that power, they often give up points and drop decision losses.

 However, when two muay maht step into the ring together, you can expect an explosive contest.
 We saw a prime example of that with the #2-ranked ONE Super Series Fight of 2020 between Rodlek and Kulabdam.